jcvignoli/lumiere-movies/README.txt

 = Known issues =

-* If you activate both "Display highslide popup" option and in [Next-Gen Gallery's](https://wordpress.org/plugins/nextgen-gallery/ "Next-Gen Gallery home") highslide effect option, NGG picture display will be broken. **Workaround:** Do not use "Display highslide popup" option or use another effect option for NGG.

-* TinyMCE is not working the way it should.
+ TinyMCE is not working the way it should.
 Only basic features are available at the moment.
 I'm working on it.

 * If you are updating from the previous IMDb Link Transformer plugin, the plugin's option will be messed up.
 Reset Lumière! options.